 From left, mounted in the steel front plate: Window, Hazards, Blank, Cig lighter, Heater fan, Mirrors, Window.
 Below is the audio with (not visible) rear fog and front driving lamp switches to either side of it.
 Fibre-optic unit at rear left, heater dials at top of picture.
 By this point TVR were using sheet plastic fabrication for some parts as it was cheaper and quicker than GRP; the heater dials are bolted through the top of the folded-and-welded-plastic console structure which is not in a very good state at the moment... another job for another day.
 Note that wiring follows usual British colour convention.

 While we're on the subject of switches and as I don't seem to have a page for Wedge electrics as such, something to be aware of when sourcing replacement dash switches for the TVR is that Lucas made the same range of switches in at least three different versions!
 Whilst they're all from the '182SA' series there are variations in the style of the lever and the position of the legend.
-These switches were used on the TR7, BL Princess (not sure about the Ambassador), some Reliant Scimitars, Lotus Esprit and others... which I'll add as I remember them :D
+These switches were used on the TR7, BL Princess, Ambassador, some Reliant Scimitars, Lotus Esprit and others... which I'll add as I remember them :D

-One style has the legend on a small plate that is glued-in either at the top or bottom of the housing depending on vehicle, and the end of the lever has a pattern of ribs.
-Next is the same legend plate with the end of the lever smooth, and thirdly is the smooth lever with the switch function labelled on the end of the lever... and when my website editor stops arsing around I might even get some pictures up to illustrate the point 8^S
+One style has the legend on a small plate that is glued-in either at the top or bottom of the housing depending on vehicle, and the end of the lever has a pattern of ribs (or grooves, depending on how you look at it).
+Next is the same legend plate with the end of the lever smooth, and thirdly is the smooth lever with the switch function labelled on the end of the lever, and then there's two versions with the very thin, plain lever...
+I might even get some pictures up to illustrate the options.